H.R. 6550: American FIRST Act of 2025

 Why it matters

 H.R.
-6550 is a transparency bill focused on the Federal Reserve, the OCC, and the FDIC.
-It does not stop them from working with international banking groups.
-It makes them report, every year, on which global forums they joined, what issues were discussed, what positions they took, and what came out of those meetings.
+6550, the American FIRST Act, is a transparency bill aimed at the Federal Reserve, the OCC, and the FDIC.
+It doesn't pull them out of international banking groups.
+It makes them report, every year, on which global forums they belong to, what was discussed, what positions their representatives took, and what came out of those meetings.

-The reporting list is detailed.
-Agencies would have to disclose forum members and observers, funding sources that provide a material amount of support, the staff structure handling the work, meeting summaries, and the text of final standards or a public source for that text.
+The disclosure list is long.
+For each forum, an agency would have to name the members and observers, identify the sources that provide a material amount of its funding, lay out the staff structure handling the work with an org chart, summarize meetings and outcomes, and hand over the text of any final standards or a public link to it.

 H.R.
 6550 Bill Summary